Tag

 Secondary DNS: 2001:4860:4860::8844

-Google can achieve fast speeds with its public DNS servers because they’re hosted in data centers all around the world, meaning that when you attempt to access a page using the IP addresses above, you’re directed to a server that’s nearest to you.
+Google can achieve fast speeds with its public DNS servers because they’re hosted in data centers all around the world, meaning that when you attempt to access a web page using the IP addresses above, you’re directed to a server that’s nearest to you.
 In addition to traditional DNS over UDP/TCP, Google provides DNS over HTTPS (DoH) and TLS (DoT).

 As you can see above, IPv6 IP addresses use colons.
 If you’re not sure which one to use for Google’s servers or any of the others on this page, stick with IPv4.